Skip to main content

 So that's what got built.
 But once the real problems came out — illegible paper timecards, lost records, six-hour payroll sessions for six employees, no way to verify who punched in where, and a language barrier that made communication harder than it needed to be — the tool grew into something much bigger than either of them first imagined.
 The manager even said he realized he'd been thinking too small when he saw what was actually possible.

 The result: the simplest farm workforce tool we've ever seen.
 Offline-first so it works where it needs to.
 Auto-translating messages so everyone's on the same page.
-Compliance documentation that's a few clicks instead of a filing nightmare.
-And AEOTC tax credits that most farms have given up on claiming — tracked automatically.
+Compliance documentation that's a few clicks instead of a filing headache.
+And AEOTC estimate context stays tied to actual overtime records.

 One Tillamook County family · A century of farming · One very specific problem